-There are a number of older loan programs — very much older loan programs — which feature freely assumable mortgages — loans for which financial qualifications are not required for replacement borrowers.
+There are a number of older loan programs — very much older loan programs — which feature freely assumable mortgage loans — loans for which financial qualifications are not required for replacement borrowers.

 The value of such older loans today is likely to be just about zero.
 Why?
 Because home values have increased enormously and loan balances have been paid down, meaning to assume such financing buyers will need either a lot of cash, a big second lien or both to acquire a house and keep the original loan in place.
 Realistically, it’s hard to see a case where these loans make any sense today.